zoefing/the-bank/README.md

 [Muse](https://museapp.com/) - organized workspace (apple ecosystem - macOS, iPad)

+[Nino](https://nino.app/) - a collection of apps that can interoperate with each other on the block-level from one uniform interface (macOS, web)

 [Pile](https://udara.io/pile/) - markdown-based journalling app (mac)

 [Sping](https://sping.app/) - college scheduling app (apple ecosystem - macOS, iOS)